ludiosarchive/Minerva/docs/Overview.rst

 Minerva limitations
 =============

-Minerva server is written in Python, which `is slow`_.
-Ideally, Minerva server would be embedded in nginx and possibly use zeromq to copy boxes to and from application servers.
+Minerva server is written in Python and designed to run in CPython, which `is slow`_.
+We might consider using nginx for HTTP request processing (and the "hanging request" functionality), then using zeromq to copy frames to a Minerva server.

 For cross-domain communication, Minerva relies on access to many subdomains + ``document.domain``.
-If HTTPS is needed, this necessitates a wildcard SSL cert.
+If you want Comet over HTTPS, you need a wildcard SSL cert.
+The cheap wildcart certs (~$150) cover only \*.domain.tld.
+If you want to cover
+\*.sub.domain.tld, you'll need a more expensive certificate.

 	**Future:** For cross-domain, we could rely on one or more of: